In this article:

 PV

 Calculates the present value of an investment, based on a constant interest rate.
 You can use PV with either periodic or constant payments, or a future value.
-The payment is the periodic payment (negative) or income (positive), and value is the optional future value.
+The payment is the periodic payment (negative) or income (positive), and future is the optional future value.

-PV(rate, periods, payment, value, type)
+PV(rate, periods, payment, future, type)

 type: